joycesim/joycesim.github.io/GroupVision/index.md

 ### h)    Conference attendance – when and where?

-We tend to attend the American Geophysical Union science meeting in December or the biannual Ada Lovelace workshop in Europe.
+We tend to attend the American Geophysical Union (AGU) science meeting in December or the biannual Ada Lovelace workshop in Europe.
 Other conferences/workshops are the SEDI Gordon conference and European Geophysical Union (EGU).
+There are travels grants within the department and also associated with each conference/workshop.
+[Computational Infrastruture for Geodynamics (CIG)](https://geodynamics.org/) typically sponsors US participants to Ada Lovelace workshop in Europe.

 ### i) Journals
 Be familiar with recently published material relevant to your research project.
 Below are some academic journals that may be of interest:

 + Journal of Geophysical Research - Solid Earth/Planets
 + Geophysical Research Letters
-+ Nature Geoscience
-+ Nature
++ Nature (Nature Geosciences)
-+ Science
++ Science (Science Advances)
 + Proceedings of the National Academy of Sciences
 + Planetary Science Journal (Society journal)
++ Physics of the Earth and Planetary Interiors
++ Earth and Planetary Science Letters

 Do sign up for ‘mail alerts’ from specific journals and more general publication ‘feeds’ (e.g. Google Scholar or Web of Science); by doing this, you can be kept informed of newly published literature related to your studies.
 If there is anything interesting, you can always bring it up for journal club!